-This post covers the top 10 things to do in Barcelona in November, including evening, free, as well as family-friendly activities, updated for 2022.
+This post covers the top 10 things to do in Barcelona in November, including evening, free, and family-friendly activities, updated for 2023.

 And check out our post on the weather in November.